 The number of unemployed is much higher in EUROMOD than in external statistics which are taken from the Labor Force Survey data (see Table 4.2 in Annex 2).
-The number of employed is thus somehow smaller in EUROMOD.
+The number of employed is thus somewhat smaller in EUROMOD.
 However, Labor Force Survey data tend to underestimate the number of unemployed.
-When we compare EUROMOD data with the administrative data on registered unemployment, the numbers are much closer (490K unemployed in EUROMOD vs. 505K of registered unemployed).
+When we compare EUROMOD data with the administrative data on registered unemployment, the numbers are much closer (490K unemployed in EUROMOD vs. 546K of registered unemployed in 2014).

-Tables 4.3 and 4.4 show, respectively, the number of recipients and the total amount of different sources or market income.
+Tables 4.3 and 4.4 show, respectively, the number of recipients and the total amount of different sources of market income.
 These incomes are used by the model but are not simulated.
-Number of recipients of employment and self-employment income in EUROMOD match very well the external statistics.
-The total amount of employment income is slightly underestimated in EUROMOD, while the self-employment income is overestimated.
+The number of recipients of employment and self-employment incomes in EUROMOD matches very well the external statistics.
+The amount of employment income is slightly underestimated in EUROMOD, while the self-employment income is overestimated.
 This might be caused by the fact that the self-employed have the possibility to adjust their incomes for tax purposes, but they have no incentive to report lower incomes in surveys.